About the CQMR

 Why the CQMR is needed

-Today, however, Oregon has no standard, automated capacity for the collection, storage, or aggregation of clinical quality metrics.
-The CQMR will fill this gap.
-It will align with national standards for the collection and calculation of quality measures.
-To support providers with different levels of technical capacity, the CQMR will offer several secure options for data submission.
+The CQMR aligns with national standards for the collection and calculation of quality measures.
+To support providers with different levels of technical capacity, the CQMR offers several secure options for data submission.

-The CQMR will be used for collecting and validating data, calculating measure results for comparison to established benchmarks, and supplying data for analytics.
-It will comply with privacy and security standards and best practices.
+The CQMR is used for collecting and validating data, calculating measure results for comparison to established benchmarks, and supplying data for analytics.
+It complies with privacy and security standards and best practices.

 Timeline for development

 Implementation started in late 2017.
-Initial use of the CQMR to support Medicaid EHR Incentive Program eCQM reporting will begin in January 2019.
+Initial use of the CQMR to support Medicaid EHR Incentive Program eCQM reporting began in January 2019 and to support the CCO Incentive Program in January 2020.
 Updates will be posted to the status page.

 Stakeholder informed process